An automatic robust Bayesian approach to principal component regression: Case study: prediction of returns for the S P 500

-We also ran simulations and drawn the same conclusions as in this section.
+We also ran simulations and drew the same conclusions as in this section.
 We thus do not present them for brevity.
-We only note that the robust approaches (Bayesian and frequentist) are expected to be efficient by their nature, and this what we observed; they perform only slightly worse than their nonrobust counterpart when there are no outliers.
+We only note that the robust approaches (Bayesian and frequentist) are expected to be efficient by their nature, and this is what we observed; they perform only slightly worse than their nonrobust counterparts when there are no outliers.